Coordination in Planning

 To better understand factors influencing coordination processes, this research examines GSP development in basins that considered to be in critically over-drafted conditions.
 Data collection will occur during two stages: during GSP development and post GSP completion.
 Examining GSP development and coordination as it occurs facilitates identification of the day to day mechanisms used for coordination, as well as the procedural, communication, and technical questions that arise as GSAs navigate GSP development.
 Understanding the perspectives of GSAs after GSPs have been completed provides insights as to how GSAs resolved coordination challenges and their lessons learned.

 Research Methods and Timeline:

-Research activities include two sets of semi-structured interviews and two surveys.
+Research activities include semi-structured interviews and surveys.
 The interviews will provide detailed understanding of the experiences of GSAs in coordinating GSP development, whereas the survey will ensure collection of a consistent dataset across all of the GSAs.
 Information about coordination decisions and processes will be collected from as many of the GSAs in the critically over-drafted basins as are willing to participate in the research.
 Interviews will also be conducted with hydro-geologic consultants, lawyers, facilitators, and DWR staff involved in GSP production.